 2006: By far the worst version

-The new structure at this point was a homepage with three basic content blocks: portfolio highlights, blog highlights, and my Flickr feed.
+The new structure at this point was a homepage with three basic content blocks: portfolio highlights, blog highlights, and Flickr feed.
 The portfolio section was organized as a reverse-chronological feed.

 2013 Homepage